-With CP Contact Form with Paypal you can insert a contact form into a WordPress website and connect it to a PayPal payment.
+CP Contact Form with Paypal lets to add a contact form into a WordPress site and connect it to a PayPal payment.
+Created by an Official Paypal Partner

 A: The product's page contains detailed information about each contact form field and customization: